 Are you finding fur all over your house?
 Are your clothes covered in dog hair?
 That must mean it’s shedding season, and you might be asking yourself what the best dog shampoo for shedding is.

-The right dog shampoo can help manage all that fur around the house while also promoting healthy skin.
+The right natural dog shampoo can help manage all that fur around the house while also promoting healthy skin.
 Every dog experiences some level of hair loss, and the best dog shampoos ensure that the shedding is normal rather than excessive.
 We’ve gathered everything you need to know to help you find the best shampoo!

 Why Do Dogs Shed?